WOVNio/wovnjava/README.md

 This setting may only be used together with the `urlPattern = customDomain` setting.

-Each custom domain language must also be represented in `supportedLangs`.
-And vice versa, if this setting is used, each language declared in `supportedLangs` must be given a custom domain.
+If this setting is used, each language declared in `supportedLangs` must be given a custom domain.
+Vice versa, each custom domain language must also be represented in `supportedLangs`.

+Lastly, the path declared for your original language must match the structure of the underlying web server.
+In other words, you cannot use this setting to change the request path of your content in original language.

 ### 2.13. supportedLangs